All Episodes

 And when that deal is broken, it jeopardizes American trust in the surveillance program.

-They're so rigidly ideological that they can't see a big picture on the in the general news media today.
+They're so rigidly ideological that they can't see a big picture in the general news media today.

 Well, that doesn't mean they didn't surveil Trump Tower.

-That doesn't debunk the story we've had for ten days that, in fact, as part of the investigation that we had corroborated two weeks ago on this program, that there was a what did Russia do in the election investigation, and we've been talking all about it.
+That doesn't debunk the story we've had for 10 days that, in fact, as part of the investigation that we had corroborated two weeks ago on this program, that there was a what did Russia do in the election investigation, and we've been talking all about it, the ancillary investigation into the Trump server found nothing, not a thing.

 In February this year, the Washington Post reported nine current and former officials in senior positions at multiple agencies, you know, speaking on the condition of anonymity to discuss intelligence matters, and that officials began pouring over intelligence reports, intercepted communications, diplomatic cables.